 If we do one thing long enough we tend to develop routines of how we do it and sooner or later stop paying attention.
 This is when we start being consumers, not creators.
 This workshop is about re-claiming your personal powers to create your own world.
 We will look at simple every day acts and things we come in contact with, rediscover our resonance with them and re-invent them, to start appreciating the daily life with a new sensitivity and attention.
 Tools will come from design, individual and group reflection, DIY, embodied inquiry.
 Every participant will leave this workshop with their own object for everyday life with a new awareness.

+2-day Bonus Workshop.
 A vision into being.

 How do you choose a direction in life?
 Where do you want to move towards?
 What are meaningful questions for you at this time in your life?
 During this 2-day workshop we will dive into questions around vision, personal or professional, individually and as a group.
-We will each shape our individual findings into an object - a box, an art object, expressing an individual trajectory.
+We will each shape our individual findings into an art object, expressing an individual trajectory.
 It will stay with us long after this mini-course is over, to remind that we are not nouns - we are verbs, evolutionary processes, evolving in time towards our visions.
 Because time is our biggest gift, and the tough questions at the end might be “Did I use my time well?”, “Did I do what mattered most to me?”
 “Did I find my love?”
 “Did I pursue it like a wild hungry dog?”.

 Team for this course